-gyromatic: a semi-automatic car transmission used in Dodge cars.
+gyromatic: a semi-automatic car transmission used in Dodge cars from 1949 to 1955.

-Q: Charlotte claims that people are very gullable (or believe anything).
+Q: Charlotte claims that people are very gullible (or believe anything).
 Do you think she was right?
 Do you think it makes sense to always believe your eyes?
 Or can you think of a time when you might not see correctly?